 Guzman and Wardle came up with a technique to integrate a scaffold of carbon nanotubes within the polymer glue.
 They first grew a forest of vertically-aligned carbon nanotubes, following a procedure that Wardle’s group previously developed.
 They then transferred the forest onto a sticky, uncured composite layer and repeated the process to generate a stack of 16 composite plies — a typical composite laminate makeup — with carbon nanotubes glued between each layer.

 To test the material’s strength, the team performed a tension-bearing test — a standard test used to size aerospace parts — where the researchers put a bolt through a hole in the composite, then ripped it out.
-While existing composites typically break under such tension, the team found the stitched composites were stronger, able to withstand 30 percent more force before cracking.
+While existing composites typically break under such tension, the team found the stitched composites were stronger, and able to withstand 30 percent more force before cracking.

 The researchers also performed an open-hole compression test, applying force to squeeze the bolt hole shut.
 In that case, the stitched composite withstood 14 percent more force before breaking, compared to existing composites.

 “The strength enhancements suggest this material will be more resistant to any type of damaging events or features,” Wardle says.
 “And since the majority of the newest planes are more than 50 percent composite by weight, improving these state-of-the art composites has very positive implications for aircraft structural performance.”

 Stephen Tsai, emeritus professor of aeronautics and astronautics at Stanford University, says advanced composites are unmatched in their ability to reduce fuel costs, and therefore, airplane emissions.